 Be Smart Long Before a Market Downturn

-We are now in year 9 of the current bull market, and have seen stock market investments rise by about 400% during that time period (i.e. S&P 500 from bottom of bear market March 2009 to July 2018).
+We are now in year 9 of the current bull market, and have seen stock market investments rise by about 400% during that time period (i.e. S&P 500 from the bottom of the bear market in March 2009 to July 2018).
 Naturally, many people are contemplating how much longer the good times can possibly last, and are wondering what they can do to de-risk or prepare their portfolios for rougher times ahead.

 Before I get into it, I want to make clear that this article is not intended to predict the next year or two, but rather to give you a timeless blueprint of steps to take and things to have in place when a downturn inevitably occurs in the future.
 (If you want to know our current view on the markets specifically, you should check out our latest CIO Insights.)